In this guide you will find:

-The average High mileage oil change price is $55 to $60 for Pennzoil or Mobil 1 at most auto repair centers.
+The average price for High mileage oil change is $55 to $60 for Pennzoil or Mobil 1 at most auto repair centers.
 You can get cheaper brands for $45 to $50 though.

 But we don’t really recommend opting for cheap brands when the difference in price is hardly a few bucks.

-How much does standard (conventional) oil change cost?
+How much does a standard (conventional) oil change cost?